 Yes, you can check out the Go.Learn documentation in the Knowledge Base, which includes a full learner guide as well as an article dedicated to Admins needing to understand the capabilities of the Go.Learn app as well as configuration guidelines.
 You’ll also find a useful question & answers article outlining the differences between Docebo’s first mobile app (Mobile LMS) and the new Go.Learn app.

-If you have any questions, reach out to Docebo’s Help Desk Team or your Customer Success representative through the Communication Center.
+If you have any questions, reach out to Docebo’s Help Desk Team or your Customer Experience representative through the Communication Center.

 What should I tell my learners?